System Filedrops

 any CC'd recipients.
 Enabling Private message will also enable using Filedrops without adding any attachments. |

-Access Password | When Enabled, before the sender can access this Filedrop URL, they will have to enter this password to be granted access. |
+| Access Password | When Enabled, before the sender can access this Filedrop URL, they will have to enter this password to be granted access. |

-Before accessing this Filedrop, require that users validate their email address | As per the description, a sender using this Filedrop will either have to login with their username and password, or user the Email validation feature to validate their email address before using this Filedrop. |
+| Require User Validation | Before accessing this Filedrop, require that users validate their email address.
+A sender using this Filedrop will either have to login with their username and password, or use the Email validation feature to validate their email address before using this Filedrop. |

-Delivery Action | When configured, a Delivery Action can execute a custom script whenever a Filedrop message is being created. |
+| Delivery Action | When configured, a Delivery Action can execute a custom script whenever a Filedrop message is being created. |

-Custom Fields | Add Additional Custom Fields to this Filedrop.
+| Custom Fields | Add Additional Custom Fields to this Filedrop.
 Please see the Filedrop Custom Fields Documentation for more details. |

-Custom Stylesheet | This custom stylesheet will be loaded after the LiquidFiles default stylesheet, and the Global Stylesheet Override will be loaded, enabling you to add custom styling just for this Filedrop. |
+| Custom Stylesheet | This custom stylesheet will be loaded after the LiquidFiles default stylesheet, and the Global Stylesheet Override will be loaded, enabling you to add custom styling just for this Filedrop. |

-Custom JavaScript | This custom JavaScript will be loaded after the LiquidFiles default JavaScripts, and the Global JavaScript Override will be loaded, enabling you to add custom JavaScripts just for this Filedrop. |
+| Custom JavaScript | This custom JavaScript will be loaded after the LiquidFiles default JavaScripts, and the Global JavaScript Override will be loaded, enabling you to add custom JavaScripts just for this Filedrop. |

-Download Permission | If you configure this as "Only Specified Recipients can access" then only
+| Download Permission | If you configure this as "Only Specified Recipients can access" then only

 the main recipient and any CC'd recipients can access files sent using this

 Filedrop.
 If you configure this as "Only Specified Recipients and Local Users can access" then any Local User that has access to the randomized link can also access files from this Filedrop.
-Effectively this means that the main Recipient or any CC'd recpient can forward the link to other local users and they can access the files. |
+Effectively this means that the main Recipient or any CC'd recipient can forward the link to other local users and they can access the files. |

-Permitted Extensions | When configured, only the specified filetypes would be permitted.
+| Permitted Extensions | When configured, only the specified filetypes would be permitted.
 An example configuration would be "doc, xls, ppt, png, gif, jpg". |

-Blocked Extensions | When configured, any file extension would be permitted except those listed.
+| Blocked Extensions | When configured, any file extension would be permitted except those listed.
 An example configuration would be "exe, vbs, pif, scr, bat, cmd, com, cpl". |

 About the email notification